B2C Work Orders

 Last updated

-Creating a work order in WorkMate allows you to manage custom orders, assign labor, and track progress from within the your Shopify POS.
+Creating a work order in WorkMate allows you to manage custom orders, assign labor, and track progress from within your Shopify POS.

 1. Open WorkMate from Shopify POS